aelfric/ncfl-livedocs/events/cx.md

   in the debate based solely on the evidence challenge.
 Please confirm that this is a team’s intent before stopping the debate.

-You can consult tab for help resolving these issues, but we cannot make the decision for you.
+You can consult Tab for help resolving these issues, but we cannot make the decision for you.

 ### Debate Speaker Point Scale